What is the Best Woodworking Vise?

 If you’re not in the market for an end vise, then maybe you should invest in a quality front vise like the Pony 27091.
 With a jaw width of 7 inches and an 8-inch jaw opening, this woodworking vise can handle most projects.

 This woodworker’s vise is mounted on the surface of your workbench.
 Some workbenches may need modification by adding shims to allow the jaws to sit flush on the bench.
-To ensure that this vise can handle large workpieces, the front features a steel bench dog that’s used in conjunction with a bench stop.
+To effectively manage larger workpieces, the front of this vise comes equipped with a steel bench dog.
+I typically use this in tandem with a bench stop for optimal results.

 The whole package is made of cast iron, steel guide bars, and an acme acre to ensure your workpieces stay in place.